SudCodes/BridgeLabz_2115001008/README.md

 * Read about C# Constructors and instance v/s class Variables and read about access Modifier concepts.
 * Practiced problems based on these concepts based on Level 1.

+## Task 13: DATE: 03-02-2025
+* Read about C# this keyword and final keyword or say sealed keyword
+* Practiced problems Like Banking Account System and Library Management System.

+## Task 14: DATE: 04-02-2025
+* Read about C# constructor and this keyword in detail from dotnet.tutorials .
+* Practiced problems based on the concepts of this and sealed keyword.

+## Task 15: DATE: 05-02-2025
+* Read about C# OOPs concepts of Aggregation,Association and composition.
+* Read about  their combinations too like Aggregation with Association and so on.
+* Practiced problems based on the above concepts.